lichaozhao007/my-GitJournal-dailly-records/README.md

 # how to？

-1.set up Obsidian on computer, then install an adds-on of git which enable git action (you can set it to auto pull and push in a desired patterns)
+1. set up Obsidian on computer, then install an adds-on of git which enable git action (you can set it to auto pull and push in a desired patterns)

-2.Use GitJournal on Phone and set specified config for synchroning with Github page.
+2. Use GitJournal on Phone and set specified config for synchroning with Github page.

-3.In both GitJournal and Obsidian, you have to register the public keys for synchroning with Github.
+3. For both GitJournal and Obsidian, you have to register the public keys for synchroning with Github.